OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTLineDecorationShape.class/README.md

-A DCRTLineDecorationShape contains information about trachel shape used as DCRTAbstractLineDecoration
+A DCRTLineDecorationShape contains information about trachel shape used as line heads or tails with DCRTAbstractLineDecoration

+Usage:
+	DCRTLineHead shape: DCRTEmptyArrow
+	or
+	DCRTEmptyArrow asHead